ministryofjustice/analytics-platform-control-panel/doc/running.md

 ### Important notes

-Even though your instance of Control Panel is running locally, it will still interact with the remote AWS data account and development Kubernetes cluster.
+Even though your instance of Control Panel is running locally, it will still interact with the remote AWS dev account and development Kubernetes cluster.
-The data account is also used by our production environment, so take care when interacting with our AWS resources directly.
+The dev account is also used by our development cloud environment, so take care when interacting with our AWS resources directly.

 ## Development Practices